 International Flight Students Can Earn College Degrees

-When we recently announced our collaboration with Daytona State College (DSC) through which flight training hours transfer as college credit, we began receiving inquiries from international students about whether this program is available to them.
+Our collaboration with Daytona State College (DSC) allows your flight training hours to transfer as college credit.
+International students want to know whether this program is available to them.
 The answer is “yes,” which brings us to the “how” and “why” of it.

-Why would international flight students want to also earn a college degree in the U.S.?
+Why would international flight students want to earn a college degree in the U.S.?

-Although a college degree is not required by many airlines, some flight students choose to earn a college degree anyway as it can help boost opportunities and salary.
-There could be many personal reasons for this, but one of the most prevalent reasons foreign flight students choose to earn a college degree is the requirement of a Class 1 medical certificate by the FAA.
+Although a college degree is not required by many airlines, some flight students choose to earn a college degree because it can help boost opportunities and salary.
+There are many personal reasons for choosing to earn a degree.
+One reason foreign flight students choose to earn a college degree is the requirement of a Class 1 medical certificate by the FAA.
 Many flight students consider a college degree to be a back-up plan in case they ever develop a health condition that would put their Class 1 medical into jeopardy.
 This is a prudent approach to a career in aviation.
 Even if medical reasons ground you as a pilot, your college degree can offer many career opportunities.

 How do international flight students earn a college degree in the U.S.?